 American pianist Doug Johnson is fascinated with the

 phenomenon of movement in music performance.
-He has completed a training in Body Mapping, and has now developed his own approach
+After completeing a training in Body Mapping, he developed his own approach

 To view the chart, click on the "Full Screen" button to the right on the bottom chart bar.
 Enlarge or shrink the chart